yuk228/Loggify/README.md

-# 🔰 Delta Verify
+# 🔰 Loggify

-Delta Verify is a Discord verification system that collects and displays user information through a webhook and stores data in Supabase.
+Loggify is an advanced Discord logging system that collects and displays user information through webhooks and stores data in Supabase.

 ## ⚠️ Disclaimer